selimb/gw-interview-nextjs/README.md

 You can test them out with `npm run test-api`.
 Feel free to edit the `main` code in `scripts/test-api.ts` if you want to experiment with the API.

+### Disclaimer

+This is a very old (in JS time scales) repo, which predates the React Server Components era.

 ## Tasks

 Your task is to write a simple to-do app, with a design similar to https://todomvc.com/examples/typescript-react/#/.